wein.plus

 Log in Become a Member

-The "Kooperatiewe Wijnbowers Vereniging van Zuid Afrika" was founded in 1918 as the central winegrowers' cooperative in South Africa, 95% of the winegrowers joined.
-The reason for the foundation was a major crisis in South African viticulture, which was characterised by surplus production and the bankruptcies of many winegrowers.
-For a long time, the famous professor Abraham Isak Perold (1880-1941) worked for the KWV as a viticulture expert.
+The "Kooperatiewe Wijnbowers Vereniging van Zuid Afrika" was founded in 1918 as a central winegrowers' co-operative in South Africa, to which 95% of wine producers joined.
+The reason for its foundation was a major crisis in South African viticulture, which was characterised by surplus production and the bankruptcy of many winegrowers.
+For a long time, the famous winemaker and father of the new Pinotage variety, Professor Abraham Izak Perold (1880-1941), worked for the KWV as a viticulture expert.
 Until 1992, participation was only possible for white members.
 Production restrictions and annual minimum prices for fortified wines were set.

 Voices of our members